EGBland/Fennix/README.md

 # Fennix
 An x86 microkernel, written in assembly and C.

+## Dependencies
+You need a `gcc` cross-compiler and `binutils`, targeting `i686-elf`.

 ## Building
-You should be good to go so long as you have gcc and nasm.
-A simple `make all` will build `kernel.elf`, and then you can load that up with GRUB into your favourite emulator/virtualiser/throwaway hardware.
-I've been using [QEMU](https://qemu.org/).
+On the first line of the makefile is the variable `PREFIX`; set that to the location of your cross-compiling toolchain.
+Then, make a folder called `bin` in the root directory of the project, and then do `make all`.
+This will build `bin/fennix.bin`, a disk image containing the bootloader and kernel.

 ## References
 Writing a microkernel is a new endeavour for me, so my primary reference is Erik Helin and Adam Renberg's *[The little book about OS development](https://littleosbook.github.io/)*.

+The [OSDev wiki](https://wiki.osdev.org/) has been helpful.